-Current Economic Statistics include business, construction, manufacturing, general economic, foreign trade, and government statistics that, as the FY2020 budget justification for the Census Bureau states, "provide critical information about the structure and function of the U.S. economy."
-These statistics, notes the justification, "are integral to the formation of key economic indicators, such as the Gross Domestic Product (GDP)."
+Current Economic Statistics include business, construction, manufacturing, general economic, foreign trade, and government statistics that, as the FY2020 budget justification for the Census Bureau stated, "provide critical information" about the U.S. economy and underlie key economic indicators like gross domestic product (GDP).

-The FY2020 request for Current Economic Statistics is \$185.3 million, \$411,000 (0.2%) above the \$184.9 million approved in the bureau's FY2019 spending plan.
+The request for Current Economic Statistics in FY2020 was \$185.3 million, \$411,000 (0.2%) above the \$184.9 million approved in the bureau's FY2019 spending plan.